-4. Future Vision for Society That Should Be Taken into Account in the Research integrated understanding of the senses.
+4. Future Vision for Society That Should Be Taken into Account in the Research

 By realizing the Goals and Objectives in section 3. above, the research will contribute to the widespread rollout across society of innovative technologies mediated by multi-sensory systems, thereby helping to achieve the following: